Stan-Jms/Stan-Jms/README.md

 And welcome to my GitHub profile!

-I'm a junior Product Owner currently working at [Devoteam](https://www.devoteam.com/), where I provide consulting services for clients in need of expertise in product management.
+I'm a junior Product Owner/Manager currently working at [Devoteam](https://www.devoteam.com/), where I provide consulting services for clients in need of expertise in product management.

 Based in Paris 🥖